nais/doc/security/auth/tokenx.md

 * `client_id` is available as an environment variable: `TOKEN_X_CLIENT_ID` using the naming scheme: `<cluster>:<namespace>:<appname>`
 * The private part of the keypair is available as a JWK in the environment variable `TOKEN_X_PRIVATE_JWK`

-All applications in nais clusters containg an [access policy](../../nais-application/access-policy.md) will be registered automatically when applying the application spec (handled by the k8s operator [Jwker](https://github.com/nais/jwker/)), and the respective key pairs will be made available as a k8s secrets.
+All applications in nais clusters containing an [access policy](../../nais-application/access-policy.md) will be registered automatically when applying the application spec (handled by the k8s operator [Jwker](https://github.com/nais/jwker/)), and the respective key pairs will be made available as a k8s secrets.
 This secret must be used to sign the `client_assertion`.

 The `client_assertion` must contain the following claims: